Interventions is an independent, not-for-profit, incorporated publisher of left-wing, radical and socialist books by Australian authors.

 Interventions will develop a marketing plan in collaboration with authors.
 Authors must be prepared to play an active role in promoting and marketing the book, both before publication and after.

-At present, Interventions is unable to offer any remuneration.
+Interventions is a not-for-profit and is unable to offer any remuneration.

 - Complete a manuscript submission form and send it with the following:

 - a summary of the concept of the book.
 If based on a thesis, the thesis abstract may suffice, although we would prefer a purpose written piece summarising the proposed book.